kurema/CitiesSkylinesModsRepoForEpicUsers/Compatibility-1.15.0-f7.md

 # Compatibility Issues of 1.15.0-f7
-These are compatibility issue I encountered on 16 Sep 2022.
+In the following are compatibility issues I encountered on 16 Sep 2022.
 It's likely to be fixed in a few days or weeks.

 | Mod | Issue | Link |
 | -- | -- | -- |